GunnJerkens/wordpress-test/README.md

       - One button: signup
       - Validate email structure using a regex pattern (just the structure [something]@[something].[something])
       - Report email validation back to the page
     - Basic footer with list of links that open a modal with different dummy copy for each.
 Include a background overlay so the page content is covered/dimmed and a close button to dismiss the modal.
+Links in the footer can be empty but for a title.
         - Privacy Policy
         - Terms of Use